The best of Korean and Egyptian Cuisines by Amina Elshafei.

 - 1 pomegranate cut in half

-- large handful fresh flat-leaf parsley roughly chopped
+- large handful fresh parsley roughly chopped

 - 1 Lebanese (short) cucumber seeded and cut into very small cubes